 Why choose Volunteer for Nepal?

 Volunteer for Nepal is a local volunteer organization, legitimately registered in Nepal.
-By it means an organization and institution established under the prevailing laws in order to carry out various social welfare activities and social welfare oriented non-governmental organization or institution.
-We are committed to make volunteering programs affordable and accessible to everyone.
-We don’t have any of pre-registration and program fee provision before arriving in the country.
+By it means an organization and institution established under the prevailing laws to carry out various social welfare activities and social welfare-oriented non-governmental organizations or institutions.
+We are committed to making volunteering programs affordable and accessible to everyone.
+We don’t have any pre-registration and program fee provisions before arriving in the country.
 Just confirm your booking and send us your arrival information in advance so that we could facilitate your airport pickup.
-So when you join with us you not only pay minimal fee, you also pay it directly to the project.
-Our focus is on providing support where it is really needed and long-term support for the project you work on.
-Your contribution with us will be real and measurable.
-The safety of our volunteers is our top priority when you need it throughout the duration of your volunteering it is available to you 24/7.
+So when you join us you not only pay a minimal fee, you also pay it directly to the project.
+Our focus is on providing support where it is needed and long-term support for the project you work on.
+Your contribution to us will be real and measurable.
+The safety of our volunteers is our top priority when you need it throughout your volunteering it is available to you 24/7.

 Why do I need to pay for volunteering?

-Many of volunteers are initially surprised when they have to pay for volunteering.
-Because, all of are trying to contribute their time to help others.
-However, as a NGO Volunteer for Nepal do not get any grant or fund to run our volunteer programs from Government.
+Many volunteers are initially surprised when they have to pay for volunteering.
+Because all of them are trying to contribute their time to help others.
+However, as an NGO Volunteer for Nepal does not get any grant or fund to run our volunteer programs from the Government.
 We are completely relying on the program fees that paid by you, our volunteers and interns.
-Therefore, the program fee is vital to cover the all expenses.
-In addition, the cost covers volunteers’ expenses such as accommodation, food, airport pickup/drop-off, transportation, 24/7 assistant and long-term support for the project you work on.
+Therefore, the program fee is vital to cover all expenses.
+Besides, the cost covers volunteers’ expenses such as accommodation, food, airport pickup/drop-off, transportation, 24/7 assistant and long-term support for the project you work on.

 What should be the age of volunteers?

-The minimum eligible age of volunteer should be 18 years.
-If you are below 18 year (16 or 17) we do need a consent letter of parents.
-There is no age limitation for maximum age to those who are mentally and physically fit enough to travel and work.
+The minimum eligible age of volunteers should be 18 years.
+If you are below 18 years (16 or 17) we do need a consent letter of parents.
+There is no age limitation for the maximum age to those who are mentally and physically fit enough to travel and work.
 Our projects run all year round and most are available for one week to longer.
-Even though most of our volunteers are between 18 to 25 years, a rapidly many number of retired people are taking part as well.
+Even though most of our volunteers are between 18 to 25 years, rapidly many numbers of retired people are taking part as well.

 How safe is Nepal in general for volunteering?

-Nepal is a country of diverse cultures and practices, where people treat to guest like God.
+Nepal is a country of diverse cultures and practices, where people treat guests as God.
 In Sanskrit ‘Atithi Devo Bhavah’ means guest is like God.
-However, safety of our volunteers is primary concern.
-We have apparently supervised a standards for risk management on each program.
+However, the safety of our volunteers is the primary concern.
+We have supervised a standard for risk management on each program.
 You can feel confidently safe where you are placed.
-We will be remain a part of your every step of the way throughout the duration of your volunteering, so if at any time you need further assistance, it is available to you 24/7.
+We will remain a part of your every step of the way throughout your volunteering, so if at any time you need further assistance, it is available to you 24/7.

 What does the fee include?